tek-kol/CaskMaster/Assignments/algorithms/UserNameValidator.md

 * The first character of the username must be an alphabetic character.
 * The username must contain at least one underscore and one digit.

-Write an algorithm that meets these requirements.
+Write an algorithm that validates if the username meets these requirements.
+Return true if the requirements are met, otherwise return false.
 Write unit tests to validate your work.